SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to run SysKit Point smoothly.
 {% endhint %}

-{% hint style="info" %}
+{% hint style="success" %}
-**Learn more!**
-Hardware requirements for the SQL Server are listed [here](https://github.com/SysKitTeam/docs-point/tree/4fd41e693923cc7267b92d90a06d83f4d64efda6/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-database/README.md).
+**For smaller Office 365 environments**, SQL Server can be installed on the same physical machine as SysKit Point.
+If you decided to install SQL Server on a separate machine, you can find the SQL Server hardware requirements listed [here](syskit-point-database.md)
 {% endhint %}

 ### Professional Subscription